leny/pandri/README.md

 ### store.get( key )

-Return the value associated to the `key` in the store.
+Return the value associated to the `key` in the store, or `null` if it doesn't exists.

         get: ( key ) ->
             _content[ key ] ? null